awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 ### Upgrade Windows 2008 R2 to 2012 R2<a name="2008R2-2012R2"></a>

 This upgrade path requires additional prerequisites to work successfully\.
-These prerequisites can be found in the automation document details for [AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html) in the *Systems Manager User Guide*\.
+These prerequisites can be found in the automation document details for [AWSEC2\-CloneInstanceAndUpgradeWindows](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-awsec2-CloneInstanceAndUpgradeWindows.html) in the *AWS Systems Manager User Guide*\.

 After you have verified the additional prerequisite tasks, follow these steps to upgrade your Windows 2008 R2 instance to Windows 2012 R2 by using the automation document on AWS Systems Manager\.

-1. Open AWS Systems Manager from the **AWS Management Console**\.
+1. Open Systems Manager from the **AWS Management Console**\.

 1. From the left navigation pane, choose **Automation**\.